parvgoel2706/email-spam-detection-flask/README.md

 ## 🌍 Deployment

-The application can be deployed using:
+The application is deployed using:

--   Render\
--   Railway\
--   PythonAnywhere
+-   Render

 Deployment-ready with minor configuration changes.